RAVEN: Retrieval-Augmented Vulnerability Exploration Network for Memory Corruption Analysis in User Code and Binary Programs: Methodology

 Lastly, we perform an LLM-based cleaning of the raw reports to transform them into structured, RAG-ready vulnerability documents.
 All these files are passed to an LLM along with a specialized $\approx$ 6200 token prompt that guides it on how to parse, clean, and format the raw scraped content into a consistent schema optimized for Retrieval-Augmented Generation (RAG).

-\subsubsection{CWE Mitre Book}
+\subsubsection{CWE MITRE Book}

-In addition to Google Project Zero vulnerability reports, we also included a 2,735-page PDF released by MITRE \cite{cwe417} that includes 1,387 weakness entries in our list of datasets to ingest into the RAG engine.
-To transform this PDF into RAG-ready knowledge base, we implemented the following three stage pipeline \begin{enumerate}[leftmargin=*] \item \textbf{PDF to Image Conversion}: Every page of the PDF was exported as an individual PNG file using the \texttt{pdf2image} library, resulting in 2,735 PNG images. \item \textbf{OCR Processing}: Each saved image is then processed by Chandra \cite{chandra2025}, a highly accurate OCR model that converts images and PDFs into structured markdown while preserving layout information.
-Since the book contains tabular data, code blocks, and complex data layouts, this model was perfectly suited for high-fidelity text extraction.
+In addition to Google Project Zero vulnerability reports, we also included a 2,735-page PDF released by MITRE \cite{cwe417}, containing 1,321 CWE entries, in our list of documents to ingest into the RAG engine.
+To transform this PDF into a RAG-ready knowledge base, we implemented the following three-stage pipeline \begin{enumerate}[leftmargin=*] \item \textbf{PDF to Image Conversion}: Every page of the PDF was exported as an individual PNG file using the \texttt{pdf2image} library, resulting in 2,735 PNG images. \item \textbf{OCR Processing}: Each saved image is then processed by Chandra \cite{chandra2025}, a highly accurate OCR model that converts images and PDFs into structured markdown while preserving layout information.
+Since the PDF contains tabular data, code blocks, and complex data layouts, this model was perfectly suited for high-fidelity text extraction.

 \item \textbf{Knowledge Base Consolidation}: At this stage, we have 2,735 markdown documents, one for each page of the PDF.
 Using the markdown documents for the Table of Contents from the book, we task the LLM to generate an index containing the \textbf{Chapter Name}, \textbf{Start page}, and \textbf{End page}.
-The index is then used to create chapter specific documents.
+The index is then used to create chapter specific documents. \end{enumerate}